 Katharine Manor was raised at Knock On Wood Tap Studio under the watchful eye of Ms. Yvonne Edwards since age 4.
-She spent many years in Tappers With Attitude Youth Ensemble before transitioning to Capitol Tap.
-In addition to a degree from Davis and Elkins College and a CNA certification, Katharine has a list of performance credits, including the American Dance Festival College Association, Black Theatre Network Conference, APAP Conference in NYC, and touring with the Davis and Elkins College Appalachian Ensemble.
+She spent many years in Tappers With Attitude Youth Ensemble before transitioning to Capitol Tap, and currently District Tap.
+In addition to a degree from Davis and Elkins College and a CNA certification, Katharine has a list of performance credits, including Carnegie Hall, the American Dance Festival College Association, Black Theatre Network Conference, APAP Conference in NYC, and touring with the Davis and Elkins College Appalachian Ensemble.
 Katharine's footwork is included on an album by Kaia Kater, with whom she toured.

 Credit: Jim Evans

 Max Heimowitz and Sam Heimowitz, founding members of Capitol Tap, are known for their duo performances along the East Coast as The Heimowitz Brothers.
 Cast in Maurice Hine's Tappin' Thru Life at age 12, Max and Sam have since developed into educators as Knock On Wood Tap Studio faculty, and choreographers with their work featured in Capitol Tap's repertoire and presented in NYC.
 While students at Yale University, they led the school's tap organization, Taps at Yale, as well as participated in several various arts groups.
 While Max and Sam continue their academic paths, they also teach and choreograph around the world.